 - a.
-Address the application process requirement for email addresses, because it is a barrier for literacy, ESL, and immigrant students.
 Provide technical support for literacy, ESL, and immigrant students to facilitate the online application and registration processes. - b.
 Investigate the criteria to establish residency for noncredit and AB540 students (including one year of current continuous coursework in noncredit); at a minimum, petition the Office of the Chancellor of the California Community College (CCC) system to provide the ability to use one year of coursework in noncredit as one of the criteria to establish residency for credit programs (explore petitioning in collaboration with other CCDs that offer both credit and noncredit programs in California, such as the San Francisco Community College District (SFCCD)). - c.
-Provide Student Services in the areas of Financial Aid, EOPS, assessment, students with learning disabilities or handicapping conditions, and counseling for noncredit students at the Garfield Campus.
 Provide Student Services from Financial Aid, EOPS, Assessment, the Center for Students with Disabilities, the Library, and Counseling for noncredit students at the Garfield Campus. - d.
-Provide Student Services for noncredit students attending classes on the Verdugo Campus.
+Determine which student services are currently available on the Verdugo Campus to noncredit students and work to expand delivery of services to noncredit students.